hackalog/hackalog.github.io/_posts/2020-03-08-remote-work.md

 organization.

-## On Synchronous vs. Asynchronous Communication.
+## On Synchronous vs. Asynchronous Communication

 I'd go out on a limb and say that every successful remote-work organization has a **asynchronous most-of-the-time** communications culture.
 That is, if asynchronous means will get the job done, **do it asynchronously**.
-This means:
+Practically speaking:

-**Don't hold a lot of meetings.** This is a [general rule of thumb for productive work, period][maker-schedule].
+**Don't hold a meeting if you can do it another way.** This is a [general rule of thumb for productive work, period][maker-schedule].
 Use remote work as an opportunity to **break your meeting habit**, and to develop more productive, asynchronous communications habits.

 **Recognize the true cost of meetings**.
-In addition to being hard to schedule (especially across timezones), synchronous meetings far more costly than anyone remembers to think.
+In addition to being hard to schedule (especially across timezones), synchronous meetings far more costly than anyone remembers to factor in.
 [As Basecamp puts it][basecamp-how]: “five people in a room for an hour isn't a one hour meeting, it's a **five hour** meeting”.

 That said, **face-time is important**.
 Learn Leap Fly has one regular
 meeting: the weekly standup.
 It's easy to start